st-ty1/Artix_FreshTomato/README.md

 3. Best practice:
    - Copy repo (patches and shell scripts) into a subfolder of your home directory.
    - Make the shell scripts executable.
-   - Please have a look into shell scripts, where they expect path to your local FT-repo (e.g. for FT-mips: $HOME/freshtomato-mips/).
-You can change the path to your own needs.
+   - Please have a look into shell scripts, as they expect complete path to your local FT-repo (e.g. for FT-mips: $HOME/freshtomato-mips/).
+Change it to your own needs.
    - Start your needed shell script (depending on architecture of CPU of router).
 Applying the shell script is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
 Cleaning sources only with "make clean" the script is not needed anymore.

 BR